Hicksville in Defiance County, Ohio — The American Midwest (Great Lakes)

 [Back Side Text]: "Amelia Swilley Bingham"

 Other nearby markers.
-At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
-St. Paul's Episcopal Church (a few steps from this marker); Land Office Building (within shouting distance of this marker); Antwerp and Carryall Township (approx. 7.8 miles away); Spencerville Covered Bridge (approx. 7.9 miles away in Indiana); First Settlement in DeKalb County Indiana 1828 (approx. 8.3 miles away in Indiana); Edgerton Civil War Monument (approx. 10.8 miles away); Edgerton Fire Bell (approx. 10.8 miles away); Cedar Hill Farm (approx. 12.2 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+St. Paul's Episcopal Church (a few steps from this marker); Land Office Building (within shouting distance of this marker); Antwerp and Carryall Township (approx. 7.8 miles away); Spencerville Covered Bridge (approx. 7.9 miles away in Indiana); First Settlement in DeKalb County Indiana 1828 Edgerton Town Hall & Park Opera House (approx. 10.8 miles away); Edgerton Civil War Monument (approx. 10.8 miles away); Edgerton Fire Bell (approx. 10.8 miles away).
 Touch for a list and map of all markers in Hicksville.

 Credits.
 This page was last revised on November 29, 2019.
 It was originally submitted on March 3, 2012, by Dale K. Benington of Toledo, Ohio.
 This page has been viewed 571 times since then and 18 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on March 3, 2012, by Dale K. Benington of Toledo, Ohio.